aspalding/aspalding.github.io/_posts/2014-05-25-teachers-attitude.markdown

   return this or that
 {% endhighlight %}

 The apprentice was able to tell me her goal; to recursively call the function to request a new position if the input was not valid.
 I immediately decided to try and track down her base case and recursive case.
-Upon realizing that there was no recursive call in the body I asked where she attempting to make her recursive call, it turned out to be in a separate function that I believe was redundant.
-As a result I suggested that we eliminate this function and simply relocate the conditional in the `move` function, then recursively call the function if an invalid position was given.
+Upon realizing that there was no recursive call in the body I asked where she was attempting to make her recursive call, it turned out to be in a separate function that I believe was redundant.
+As a result I suggested that we eliminate this function and simply relocate the conditional to the `move` function, then recursively call the function if an invalid position was given.
 We arrived at a solution similar to the pseudocode below:

 {% highlight python %}
 def move(position, mark)